asiron/fincontracts-lib/README.md

 ```

 ### Retrieving Financial Contracts from the blockchain and analyzing them.
 Once you have attached to the blockchain, you should see Java Script console.
 Run `loadScript('lib/fetch_fincontracts.js')` in order to fetch a test Fincontract.
-Once the transaction was mined, you should see message:
+Once the transaction was mined, you should see the message:
 ```
 Fincontract: <fctId>
 Created for: <user_address>